 &lt;sup>4 Total installed capacity target for project is 1,305 kWp, which would reduce GHG emissions by 840 tons of CO2eq per year.
 However, the PV demonstration systems will be installed through the project.
-Accordingly, the "direct reduction" target assumes the following rate of installation during the project: average installed capacity is 25% during year 2 of project; 65% during year 3 of project; and 90% during year 4 of project.
+Accordingly, the "direct reduction" target assumes the following rate of installation during the project: average installed capacity is 25% during year 2 of project; 65% during year 3 of project, and 90% during year 4 of project.
 About 21,831 tons of CO2eq post-project, assuming a 20-year equipment life and no replication factor.
 The estimated indirect reduction of GHG emissions is at least 70,028, on the basis of a replication factor of 3 and a 20-year projected life for equipment.

-&lt;sup>5 The only active PV systems in the entire country are three very small systems: a 1kWp PV system installed by the PUC and 10kWp and 0.6 kWp private systems.
+The only active PV systems in the entire country are three very small systems; a 1kWp PV system installed by the PUC and 10kWp and 0.6 kWp private systems.

-&lt;sup>6 The size (and thus number) of projects will be determined by various factors and policies, including new National Energy Policy and grid adsorption capacity As noted above the size (and thus number) of RE projects will be determined by various policies and technical studies.
-While the aggregate installed capacity target has been defined as per the details in the project objective row the size specifications for the PV systems to be installed as part of the financial incentive RFP will be developed during the design of the scheme \ Funds from the GEF and Government of Seychelles 28 education and awareness campaigns promoting the benefits of RETs awareness campaigns targeting key decision-makers, potential users of PV technology, and the general public by EOP communication materials decision-makers No. of customers enquiring for information about PV systems from the SEC and PV dealers EOP • 0 • 50 Surveys of SEC and dealers Market actors are willing to cooperate in providing this information Outcome 2: Enhanced national capacity for the development, operation, and No. of entities in the country gainfully engaged in the various supply chain activities of the PV and RET markets by EOP • 0 At least 10 Training modules/number of staff trained.
-Assessment reports & Cooperation of concerned entities. financing of RET systems • No. of personnel of the MOF, local banks and FIs that are actively working on the formulation and implementation of incentive schemes and on the evaluation of the economic/financial viability of grid- connected PV system projects by end Year 1 • 0 • 4 published documents.
+The size (and thus number) of projects will be determined by various factors and policies, including new National Energy Policy and grid adsorption capacity education and awareness campaigns promoting the benefits of RETs awareness campaigns targeting key decision-makers, potential users of PV technology, and the general public by EOP communication materials decision-makers No. of customers enquiring for information about PV systems from the SEC and PV dealers EOP . • 0 • 50 Surveys of SEC and dealers Market actors are willing to cooperate in providing this information national capacity for the development, operation, and No. of entities in the country gainfully engaged in the various supply chain activities of the PV and RET markets by EOP No. of personnel of the MOF, local banks and FIs that are actively working on the formulation and implementation of incentive schemes and on the evaluation of the economic/financial viability of grid-connected PV system projects by end Year 1 • 0 • At least 10 • 4 Training modules/number of staff trained.
+Assessment reports & published documents.
 Website.
-No. of local banks/FIs that are providing financial assistance to grid-connected PV system projects by EOP. • 0 • 3 No. of joint ventures and/or licensing agreements between foreign PV manufacturers and local PV and RET companies facilitated by the business association by EOP • 0 • 3 Output 2.1 - Completed Capacity Needs Assessment and Finalized capacity needs assessment (CNA) finalized by Year 1 • 0 6 months of project start Published documents Continuous active participation of stakeholders in strategy Developed Capacity Building Strategy No. of capacity building programs based on the CAN report designed and implemented by Year 2 • 0 • 2 development Output 2.2 - Completed Outreach on Policy/Economic Issues • 0 • 4 Assessment report by Seychelles Energy Commission Continuous active Participation of government and private sector partners Output 2.3 - Completed Training Program on Technical Issues No. of training courses on solar PV system installation, operation and maintenance designed, organized and conducted by EOP • 0 • 5 Assessment report by Seychelles Energy Commission Constant active participation of private sector partners

-&lt;sup>16 20 customers enquiring for information about PV systems from the SEC and PV dealers by Year 2 and 50 by EOP To be confirmed or adjusted during the project inception phase Very limited information on capacities in Seychelles to develop RETs The results of the Capacity Needs Assessment will be used to refine the proposed capacity building and information sharing activities and targets described in Outputs 2.2 - 2.6.
+Cooperation of concerned entities.
+No. of local banks/FIs that are providing financial assistance to grid-connected PV system projects by EOP. • 0 • 3 No. of joint ventures and/or licensing agreements between foreign PV manufacturers and local PV and RET companies facilitated by the business association by EOP • 0 • 3 Capacity Needs Assessment and Developed Capacity Building Strategy Finalized capacity needs assessment (CNA) finalized by Year 1 No. of capacity building programs based on the CAN report designed and implemented by Year 2 • 0 6 months of project start 2 Published documents Continuous active participation of stakeholders in strategy development Outreach on Policy/Economic Issues No. of personnel of the MOF, SEC, and financial institutions actively working on the formulation and implementation of incentive schemes and on the evaluation of the economic / financial viability of grid- connected PV system projects by Year 1 • 0 • 4 Assessment report by Seychelles Energy Commission Continuous active Participation of government and private sector partners Output 2.3 - Completed Training Program on Technical Issues No. of training courses on solar PV system installation, operation and maintenance designed, organized and conducted by EOP • 0 • 5 Assessment report by Seychelles Energy Commission Constant active participation of private sector partners customers enquiring for information about PV systems from the SEC and PV dealers by Year 2 and 50 by EOP 17 To be confirmed or adjusted during the project inception phase 18 Very limited information on capacities in Seychelles to develop RETs 19 The results of the Capacity Needs Assessment will be used to refine the proposed capacity building and information sharing activities and targets described in Outputs 2.2 - 2.6.